kwon-young/Research-Master/stage/bibliography/bibliography.md

     * using CTC for automated segmentation
 * avenue for research from pattern recognition
     * using CNN for generating two dimensional information like bounding boxes
+* possibility to generate some musical data like sequence of notes and chords
+* possible extension to electronic board schematics recognition

 # References